JohnnyPeng18/HiTyper/README.md

 hityper eval -g groundtruth.json -c detailed_groundtruth.json -u usertypes.json -n 1 -t
 ```

-*This command evaluate the performance of HiTyper on a pre-defined groundtruth dataset.
+*This command evaluates the performance of HiTyper on a pre-defined groundtruth dataset.
 It will output similar results like stated in `Experiment Results` part.*

 Before evaluate Hityper using this command, please use `hityper findusertype` command to generate `usertypes.json`.
 This typically takes several hours depending on the number of files.
 This process will take much longer than the inference process.